What is the EU Extended Producer Responsibility (EPR) batteries regulation and what do I need to do?

 Please also note that there are other EPR obligations for packaging, electronic products and textiles, as well as some other categories, in addition to battery registration.

 Zalando is currently developing a solution to collect and validate EPR ID for batteries across all EU markets.
-In addition to EPR IDs, you will be required to provide two new data points for each article offered through Zalando, such as ‘contains batteries (yes/no)’ and ‘electronic components (yes/no)’.
+In addition to EPR IDs, you will be required to provide two new data points for each article offered through Zalando: ‘contains batteries (yes/no)’ and ‘electronic components (yes/no)’.
 We will integrate this data collection into all our existing systems.
-More information on what to share with us will be provided soon.
+Please find more information on these two attributes here:

-If you sell batteries or products containing batteries in Germany or France, the process is already established.
+If you sell batteries or articles containing batteries in Germany or France, the process is already established.
 Please find more details below.

 EPR processes can vary across different EU member states, and some countries are still finalising their implementation.
 Zalando is dependent upon these local registration processes, and will continue to share more information as soon as it is confirmed and becomes available.